nwfritz/Pealing-Back-Neural_Network-Layers/README.md

 4. Display Sample Data and Visualize It
 5. Prepare Data for Training: Cleaning, and Visualizing
 6. Build the Models: Preparing Architecture
-7. Prepare the Data to be Loaded into the Model
+7. Prepare the Data to be loaded into the Model
 8. Train the Model
 9. Analyze Results: Display key testing metrics
 # Data Analysis